jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Currently *lukeghg* package is in GitHub.
 Sample minimum gitgonfig file for Git is available in [Git](Git) directory.
 Download it, edit your name, email address and install it as *.gitconfig* in your home directory.

-## Notes on hirsi-server

-hirsi server will be phased out in the near future (winter, spring 2021).
-The parts of the manual refering to hirsi are due to change to reflect  the fact the GHG inventory will be done in sorvi completely.

 ## Reading